africz/colkie/colkie-api/README.md

     - start docker system with ./st bash script.
     I didn't set application to autostart in the container, more informative and more convience to me if I run it by myself in a terminal window and I able to see the application messages in terminal window while I develop the application.

+    - import initial database
+    use ./dbi colkie-init.sql to import initial database sql file must be exists in colkie-api/sql folder

 ## Run application ##
     - launch ./r to run the application